redhat-performance/jetlag/docs/deploy-sno-ibmcloud.md

 Change `cluster_type` to `cluster_type: sno`

+Provide your `hardware_vendor`.
+Currently supported vendors are 'Supermicro' and 'Lenovo'.
+For Example 'hardware_vendor: Lenovo'

 Change `sno_node_count` to the number of SNOs that should be provisioned.
 For Example `sno_node_count: 2`

 Change `private_network_cidr` to the network cidr for the private network of your hardware.
 For Example `private_network_cidr: X.X.X.0/26`